Spacelift Intent»

 - Apply proceeds or is blocked by policy.

 If policy prevents deletion, update the policy to allow the random resources.
-You can do this using Spacelift Intent, but make sure to review the next section: Session Locks, Permissions & Safety.
+You can do this with Spacelift Intent, but review Session Locks & Safety first.

 - Project lock: Only one active session can operate on a project at a time (prevents conflicting changes).
-Locks auto-expire after inactivity.
+Locks auto-expire after a period of inactivity.

 - Client controls: You can configure your MCP client to always ask before invoking tools.